 Out with the old, in with Value Engineering

 A key method to achieve this is through Value Engineering (VE).
 VE is the process to optimise the value of a particular product or service in line with customer expectations and regulatory requirements.
-Leading organisations have fully embedded this activity within their operating models under set targets, both internally and externally.
-A successful VE activity requires a mature, cross-functional collaboration within the organisation – and for best results, suppliers.
+Leading organisations have already fully embedded this activity within their operating models under set targets, both internally and externally.
+To carry out successful VE, you simply need mature, cross-functional collaboration within the organisation – and for best results, suppliers.

 How to approach Value Engineering

 The usual approach to develop and capture a sustainable long-term pipeline of opportunities through VE is built around three themes: